lkodinsson/MARS/Basic/PHB.md

 ### Actions

 During an encounter with more concrete turn length (such as a tactical combat), any action that you take uses a specific portion of your turn.
 The amount of your turn each action requires is based on their action speed.
-These speeds—in order from slowest to fastest—are: *extended*, *full*, *standard*, *swift*, *reaction*, and *free*.
+These speeds—in order from slowest to fastest—are: *extended*, *full-round*, *standard*, *swift*, *reaction*, and *free*.

 Since a turn is six seconds long, we can also measure each action in seconds.
-Full, standard, and swift actions are each six, four, and two seconds long respectively.
+Full-round, standard, and swift actions are each six, four, and two seconds long respectively.
 Free actions don't take up any time the first time you use one, but each additional free action on your turn takes up one second of your turn.

 Reactions are two seconds long (like a swift action), but you can only use them if you meet the conditions for that action.
 If you use a reaction when it is not your turn, it uses two seconds worth of time from your next turn and you cannot use a reaction again until your next turn begins.